mgreenberry/MS4-sweetsntreats/README.md

 * The error page displays a message to the user to notify them of the error
 * There is 1 call-out button in this section.
 This allows the user to return to the home page of the main website - [Home Page]()

-## Structure
-[]() was used to create the database.
-This allows the following functionality: -
-* Registration
-* Log In/Sign Out
-* Add product items to store
-* CRUD:-
-  * Create: Create a new user.
-Create a new product item if superuser logged in.
-Create a review if user logged in.
-Create a 'favourite' linked item.
-  * Read: Collects information held within the database
-  * Update: Allows editing of items in database, such as a product or review
-  * Delete: Allows deleting of items in database, such as products, reviews or favourites

 [Back to content](#table-of-contents)
 ## **Database**
 - db.sqlite3